 If you do plan on doing the full hike though you'll eventually come up to a road block at the end which is near a Hydroelectricity Plant run by TaiPower (台灣電力公司), Taiwan’s national electricity provider.

-Considering that Mukumugi is on Aboriginal land, it is quite common to see the Truku people going about their daily business on the trails.
-While hiking through the park, don't be shy to talk to some of them or stop by any of the roadside stalls they have set up to sample some Aboriginal cuisine.
+Considering that Mukumugi is on Indigenous land, it is quite common to see the Truku people going about their daily business on the trails.
+While hiking through the park, don't be shy to talk to some of them or stop by any of the roadside stalls they have set up to sample some local cuisine.

 In June 2014, fed up with tour buses carting in over 3000 tourists a day, causing pollution and destruction to the natural environment as well as a disruption to their daily lives, the Truku blockaded the entrance to Mukumugi and demanded the local government make some changes.